Leonard Wright Colby: Personal life

 Colby married Clara Dorothy Bewick in 1872 and they removed to Beatrice, Nebraska where she founded, published, and edited The Woman's Tribune, a suffragist newspaper.
 They adopted a boy, Clarence (born ca. 1882), in 1885 from an Orphan Train.
-In 1891, Colby returned home from the Wounded Knee with a Sioux baby, Zintkala Nuni ("Lost Bird"), whom he named Marguerite (or Margaret) Elizabeth and whom he adopted while his wife was away lecturing.
+In 1891, Colby returned home from the Wounded Knee Massacre with a Sioux baby, Zintkala Nuni ("Lost Bird"), whom he named Marguerite (or Margaret) Elizabeth and whom he adopted while his wife was away lecturing.
 A third child, Ada Mary, documented in Bewick family papers, was also adopted; she died when she was less than a year old.
 Colby and Clara divorced March 30, 1906.
 There were reports by historians that Colby abused Marguerite.
 On June 4, 1906, he married Marie ("Maud") H. Moller, his longtime mistress, after she had inherited US$250,000; they had one son, Paul Livingston Colby.

 Colby had been a member of the Society of Foreign Wars, Loyal Legion, Grand Army of the Republic, Spanish-American War Veterans, the Blue Lodge and Royal Arch Masons, the Red Men, Knights of Pythias, Nebraska State Historical Society, Nebraska Pioneers, the Nebraska and American Bar Associations, the Republican Club, and the Christian church at Beatrice.
 He died in 1924, at Leavenworth, Kansas.